What budget do I need for Google Ads?

 Change your focus

-Advertisers who are able to focus more on ROI than a fixed monthly budget are far more likely to find AdWords a worthwhile investment.
+Advertisers who are able to focus more on ROI than a fixed monthly budget are far more likely to find Google Ads a worthwhile investment.

 None of us has an unlimited bank roll, but controlling your budget too tightly can have the opposite effect to the one you desire.
 Spend enough to make sure your adverts appear often enough, and in good enough positions to get some clicks.
 Optimise your campaign thoroughly to push it towards profitability.
 Then make decisions about what you should spend.